gazebo-tooling/release-tools/jenkins-scripts/pr_job_workflow.md

 ### Windows: Building Dependencies from Source

-The Windows strategy is a hybrid: it uses the `conda` package manager for a baseline of third-party tools and then builds all Gazebo dependencies from source using `gazebodistro`.
+The Windows strategy is a hybrid: it uses the `pixi` package manager and `conda-forge` packages for a baseline of third-party tools and then builds all Gazebo dependencies from source using `gazebodistro`.
 The process is orchestrated by `jenkins-scripts/lib/colcon-default-devel-windows.bat`.

 1.  **Baseline via `pixi`/`conda`:** A `pixi` environment is created to install large, pre-built binary packages like Boost, OGRE, Qt, etc.
 2.  **Determine Target Version:** The script runs `tools/detect_cmake_major_version.py` on the PR's `CMakeLists.txt` to find the library's major version (e.g., `9`).